streetstoriesems

 Many a newbie gun enthusiast has forgone safety in favor of style.
 I had already had several patients who had injured their buttocks by ‘securing’ guns into their rear waistbands and several others who had injured the more sensitive real estate in the front.
 Proper holster usage could have gone a long way in preventing some of this.
 The accessory was in need of a fashionable comeback.

-Guns accidentally discharging into the gunslingers pants often come with incredible stories to explain the unintended holes in their reproductive organs.
 One prior patient came up with an explanation that actually seemed genuinely plausible.
 He told us that his enemy had found him at a vulnerable moment, urinating.
 Other aspects of the story didn’t really line up, like the lack of urine and the angle of the bullet hole (right through, from top to bottom, with no bleeding thanks to the seared edges of the clean little hole).
-But it was a good story and gave me a interesting chief complaint and narrative for my paperwork: “He shot the pee right out of me.”
+But it was a good story and gave me an interesting chief complaint and narrative for my paperwork: “He shot the pee right out of me.”

 Today’s version of not admitting to accidentally shooting their nether regions was the first we had heard with such dramatic lead in.
 It also, conveniently, took care of the patient’s rival.
 My partner leaned out the door and surveyed the buildings with the other cop who was still outside.